smikhalevski/tokenizer-dsl/README.md

 You can put rules on different stages to control how they are applied.

 In the previous example we created a tokenizer that reads `'foo'` and `'bar'` in any order.
-Let's create a tokenizer that restricts an order in which `'foo'` and `'bar'` should be met.
+Let's create a tokenizer that restricts the order in which `'foo'` and `'bar'` should be met.

 ```ts
 import * as t from 'tokenizer-dsl';